piaodazhu/Octopoda/README.md

 ## B. Scenario Deployment
+### CREATE

+> `usage: octl create <scenario> [with <app1> <app2> ...]`

+With this subcmd we can generate a template folder for a scenarios, which can be edited and then used for `apply` subcmd.

 ### APPLY

-> `usage: octl apply xx.yaml [target] -m "your message"`
+> `usage: octl apply <scenario> [target] -m "your message"`

 With this subcmd we can create, delete, run a scenario.
-The information required for scenario deployment is defined in a yaml file.
+The information required for scenario deployment is defined in the `<scenario>` folder, with a deployment.yaml configuration file and application subfolders.
 Below is a typical deployment file.

 ```yaml
 # a simple example